sylabs/singularity-userdocs/endpoint.rst

    INFO:    Remote "test" added.
    INFO:    Global option detected.
 Will not automatically log into remote.

-This flag causes HTTP used instead of HTTPS *for service discovery only*.
+This flag causes HTTP to be used instead of HTTPS *for service discovery only*.
 The protocol used to access individual library-, build- and keyservice-URLs is determined by the contents of the service discovery file.